Bill Clark (American football)

 Bill Bradford Clark (born June 28, 1968) is a retired American football coach.
 He was the head football coach at the University of Alabama at Birmingham (UAB).
-He held the position from 2014 season until June 24, 2022, when he retired because of health issues dealing with his back.
+He held the position from 2014 season until June 24, 2022, when he retired because of health issues related to his back.

 Career

 Clark was born in Anniston, Alabama and grew up in Piedmont, Alabama, where he graduated from Piedmont High School.
 A pivotal moment in his life occurred during a summer workout between his freshman and sophomore years.
 He suffered a back injury while attempting to squat an excessive amount of weight.
 The injury worsened as he continued to play through it.
 After the pain reached an intolerable level, he consulted local orthopedic surgeon James Andrews, who would later become famous for treating athletes such as Michael Jordan and Brett Favre.
 Andrews told Clark that his spine was too seriously injured for him to play football, and that surgery (which was less advanced in the mid-1980s than today) was risky.

 Clark started his coaching career as an offensive line coach at his alma mater of Piedmont High immediately out of college.
 From there, he moved to assistant posts at several other high schools until getting his first head coaching job at Prattville High School in Prattville, Alabama.
 During his tenure at Prattville, Clark compiled an overall record of 106 wins to only 11 losses (106–11) and won back-to-back Alabama High School Athletic Association (AHSAA) state championships in 2006 and 2007.
 In 2008, Clark was hired to serve as the first defensive coordinator at South Alabama.
 He stayed in that role through the 2012 season when he was hired as head coach at Jacksonville State.
 During his only season as head coach at Jacksonville State, Clark led the Gamecocks to their first playoff victories, 49 school records, 13 OVC records and three NCAA records.
 In January 2014, Clark was hired to serve as the fifth head coach at UAB following the resignation of Garrick McGee.

 On December 2, 2014, UAB president Ray L. Watts announced that, after commissioning an in-depth inspection of UAB's athletic budget and revenue and how the elimination of football from the athletic program would affect those, UAB had decided to close down the football program in order to save money.
 On June 1, 2015 news reported that the UAB Blazers football program would be reinstated.
 That September, Clark and UAB agreed to a five-year contract extension.